lowwebtech/low-web-extension/Readme.md

 More technical info soon...

-### Video and sound native attributes
+### Video and audio native attributes

-The native html5 elements &lt;video&gt; and &lt;sound&gt; are [modified](https://github.com/lowwebtech/low-web-extension/blob/master/src/scripts/content_script/media/attributes.js) to consume less data.
+The native html5 elements &lt;video&gt; and &lt;audio&gt; are [modified](https://github.com/lowwebtech/low-web-extension/blob/master/src/scripts/content_script/media/attributes.js) to consume less data.
 These media are paused and the following attributes are changed:
 - autoplay = false
 - loop = false
 - preload = none
 Websites may still force autoplay of the videos.

-You can test this functionality on this page: [media.html](https://lowwebtech.github.io/low-web-extension/media.html) with option "Custom attributes for html element &lt;video&gt; and &lt;sound&gt;" activated.
+You can test this functionality on this page: [media.html](https://lowwebtech.github.io/low-web-extension/media.html) with option "Custom attributes for html element &lt;video&gt; and &lt;audio&gt;" activated.

 ### Stop GIF animation, hover over it to play